top of page

 James Conlon once said, “Grace happens when, in the midst of our search we discover that place of hope where our secret longings lie.”
 Communities must come to discover their secret longings.
 They must find a way to have intimate conversations about what really matters to them.
 They must “fall in love with the truth,” as Thomas Merton once said, and do the hard work of transforming their lives, including

-1. Transformation of Consciousness: Create a New Narrative
+1. Transformation of Consciousness: create a new narrative

-3. Reconciliation and Conversion: The Crucible
+3. Reconciliation and Conversion: the womb of our becoming

-5. Transformative Visioning: Listen to Your Deepest Longings
+5. Transformative Visioning: listen to your deepest longings

 If communities can embrace the essence of our creed, the paschal mystery, and engage in these kinds efforts, then a grace can work through the soul of a community and the possibilities will be endless!